 2008- Pres, Standards and Regulations Consultant, Fair-Mark

-Key responsibilities include preparing farmers, both commercial and small scale, and packhouses for accreditation in various international private standards.
-Liaison with the certification bodies (NSF, SGS) and aid-organizations.
-Has been working with various NGO’s in a bid to promote capacity building programs in the country for good agricultural practices (GAP), for purposes of exporting into the E.U.
+Key responsibilities include preparing farmers, both commercial and small-scale, and packhouses for accreditation in various international privacy standards.
+Liaison with the certification bodies (NSF, SGS) and aid organizations.
+Has been working with various NGOs in a bid to promote capacity-building programs in the country for good agricultural practices (GAP), for purposes of exporting into the E.U.
 And poverty alleviation.
-Mr. Mwale good relations with export agencies in the country and beyond.
+Mr. Mwale has good relations with export agencies in the country and beyond.

-He is ear-marked to participate in capacity development projects organized by non governmental and governmental organizations in the region.
-He has managed to get accreditation for 17 standards including GlobalGAP, Tesco Nurture’s Choice, BRC, Albert Heijn, SEDEX-SMETA, Fair-Trade, BSCI, ISO, SAS-RFA, etc. Has also been involved in contracts to train and audit in Private Voluntary Standards around ACP Group of States during this period.
+He is earmarked to participate in capacity development projects organized by nongovernmental and governmental organizations in the region.
+He has managed to get accreditation for various standards including food safety, good agricultural practices, social compliance etc. Has also been involved in contracts to train and audit in Private Voluntary Standards around ACP Group of States during this period.

 2004- 2008, Manager, Selby Enterprises (PVT) Ltd, Zimbabwe